An Empirical Analysis on Financial Markets: Insights from the Application of Statistical Physics

 These regressions are computed independently for each data subset (indexed by $i$).
 Each subset represents an one-hour order book data sampled by 1-second frequency, which typically comprises approximately 3600 data points (indexed by $k$), collected at a frequency of one second.
 The details for these regression analysis are listed in Table~\ref{table:regression_analysis}.

 The OFI measure was regressed against price changes of Bitcoin over one-second and ten-second horizons according to Figure~\ref{fig:OFI}.
 The R-squared values were 0.094 and 0.019 for the one-second and ten-second horizons, respectively.
 These relatively low R-squared values suggest that the predictive power of the OFI measure is modest, but not negligible.
 The F-statistic results (373.0 and 70.87) and their corresponding p-values (3.83e-79 and 5.45e-17) indicate that the OFI measure is statistically significant in predicting Bitcoin price changes.
 The coefficients of the OFI measure were positive and significant at the 0.000 level, implying that an increase in OFI leads to an increase in Bitcoin price.
-The performance of the OFI on Bitcoin data is much weaker than the result presented by \cite{cont2014price} where the R-squared value is about 0.65 for NYSE TAQ stock data.
+The performance of the OFI on Bitcoin data is less statistically significant than that on NYSE TAQ stock data with R-squared value of about 0.65 \cite{cont2014price}.

 The Momentum Change measure was regressed against price changes of Bitcoin and LUNA over one-second and ten-second horizons in Figure~\ref{fig:momentum}.
 For Bitcoin, the R-squared values were 0.168 and 0.816 for the one-second and ten-second horizons, respectively, suggesting a stronger predictive power than the OFI measure.
 The F-statistics (723.6 and 1.589e+04) and their corresponding p-values (2.33e-145 and 0.00) further support the significant role of Momentum Change in predicting Bitcoin price changes.
 The coefficients of the Momentum Change measure were positive and significant at the 0.000 level, suggesting that an increase in momentum would lead to a price increase.